My staff and I are fully vaccinated (and double boosted) against Covid-19, to protect you and all of us.

 - Do you have a fever?
 If you are not sure, take your temperature with a thermometer before you leave for your appointment.
 You have a fever if your temperature is higher than 99.5 F.

-- Do you have any of these symptoms of the Delta variant: headache, runny nose, sore throat, sneezing, persistent cough?
+- Do you have any of these symptoms of the Omicron variants: headache, runny nose, sore throat, sneezing, persistent cough?

 - Do you have any of these symptoms of classic Covid-19: shortness of breath, fever, chills, shaking chills, muscle pain, new onset of loss of taste or smell?